 SVSBA Music Library

-SVSBA's collection is cataloged in a spreadsheet that can be browsed online, or downloaded and sorted by title, composer, arranger, etc. The spreadsheet shows whether the piece is available or what band currently has it, and whether it's available for immediate checkout or needs inventorying first.
+SVSBA's collection is cataloged in a spreadsheet that can be downloaded and sorted by title, composer, arranger, etc. The spreadsheet shows whether the piece is "in" or what band currently has it, and whether it can checked out on the

 - Spreadsheet catalog of the Library's holdings

 - Directions to the library

 - Library Users Manual – a "must read" for borrowers, conductors and volunteers

 Sacramento Symphonic Winds music collection is now housed in the SVSBA Music Library.
 All pieces are included in the spreadsheet catalog and are available for any SVSBA member ensemble to check out.

 59th Army Band Collection